PrestaShop/prestashop.github.io/content/news/posts/2026/improved-discounts-system.md

 Discounts are a pivotal element in e-commerce, driving sales and customer loyalty.
 As shops grow, the complexity of managing these promotions increases, often highlighting limitations in flexibility and performance.
 Recognizing these challenges, we embarked on a mission to revamp the discounts system in PrestaShop, aiming for a solution that is both powerful and easy to use.

-Here is a closer look at the improved discounts system coming to PrestaShop.
+Here is a closer look at the improved discounts system coming to PrestaShop 9.1.

 {{% notice type="warning" title="Work in progress" icon="warning" %}}
 This feature is currently available for **testing purposes**.
 While we encourage you to try it out and provide feedback, please keep in mind that it is still under active development and should be used with caution.